PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

     overlay_image: /assets/images/head/head4.png
 excerpt: "How to classify texts using Bayesian features and support vector machines."
 toc: true
-toc_label: "Contents"
+toc_label: "Content"
 toc_icon: "angle-double-down"
 ---

-# IMDB sentiment analysis with Bayesian SVC.
+# Sentiment analysis with Bayesian features

 Movies are great!
 Sometimes...
 But what if we want to find out if one is worth watching?
-A good start would be to look at its rating on the biggest reviewing platform, IMDB.
-We could also do without the rating, just by reading the reviews of other film enthusiasts, but this takes some time... so what about making our computer read the reviews and assess if they are rather positive or negative?
+A good start would be to read the reviews of other film enthusiasts on the biggest reviewing platform, IMDB.
+However, this takes some time... so what about making our computer read the reviews and assess if they are rather positive or negative?

 Thanks to the size of this database, this toy problem has been studied a lot, with different algorithms.
 [Aditya Timmaraju and Vikesh Khanna](https://cs224d.stanford.edu/reports/TimmarajuAditya.pdf) from Stanford University give a really nice overview of the various methods that can be used to tackle this problem, achieving a maximum accuracy of 86.5% with support vector machines.
 [James Hong and Michael Fang](https://cs224d.stanford.edu/reports/HongJames.pdf) used paragraph vectors and recurrent neural networks to classify correctly 94.5% of the reviews.
 Today, we explore a much simple algorithm, yet very effective, proposed by [Sida Wang and Christopher D. Manning](https://www.aclweb.org/anthology/P12-2018): the Naive Bayes Support Vector Machine (NBSVM).
 We will propose a geometric interpretation of this method, in addition to a Python implementation that yields **91.6%** of accuracy on the IMDB dataset in only a few lines of code.

+## On sentiment analysis

+Sentiment analysis, or more generally text classification, is a very hot topic nowadays.
+Flagging spams, fake news or toxic content on social media is a thankless task for which very sophisticated algorithms have been designed.
+As often, deep learning seems to achieve state of the art performances when the dataset is large enough.
+However, there are still some simple and elegant solutions that do not rely on huge corpora and computation power.
+In this article, we present a very efficient solution to text classification, that nonetheless yields great performances.

-## Multinomial Naive Bayes classifier
+### Multinomial Naive Bayes classifier

 Bayesian classifiers are a very popular and efficient way to tackle text classification problems.
 With this method, we represent a text by a vector $$f$$ of occurrences, for which each element denotes the number of times a certain word appears in this text.
 The order of the words in the sentence doesn't matter, only the number of times each word appears.
 The Bayes formula gives us the probability that a certain text is a positive review (label $$Y=1$$):